A BRIEF HISTORY OF PORTLAND, OREGON

 20th Century Portland

 Many new buildings were erected in Portland in the early 20th century.
-Governor Hotel was built in 1909.
+Sentinel Hotel was built in 1909.
 Jackson Tower was built in 1912.
-Multnomah County Library was built in 1913 and the American Bank Building was built in 1914.
+Central Library was built in 1913 The American Bank Building was also built in 1913.
 Also in 1914 Pittock Mansion was built.
-Meanwhile Reed College was established in 1908.
-Meanwhile new bridges were built in Portland in the early 20th century.
+Meanwhile, Reed College was established in 1908.
+Meanwhile, new bridges were built in Portland in the early 20th century.
 Hawthorne Bridge was built in 1910 and Steel Bridge was built in 1912.
 Broadway Bridge was built in 1913.
 St Johns Bridge was built in 1931.

 Portland continued to grow steadily in the late 20th century.
-Meanwhile Portland Children's Museum was founded in 1949.
+Meanwhile, Portland Children's Museum was founded in 1946.
 The Keller Memorial Fountain was built in 1970.
 (It was originally called the Forecourt Fountain but was renamed in 1978 for Ira C. Keller).
 The World Forestry Discovery Museum opened in 1971.
 Tom McCall Waterfront Park opened in 1978.
 Oregon Maritime Museum was established in 1980.
-Meanwhile new bridges were built in Portland.
+Meanwhile, new bridges were built in Portland.
 Marquam Bridge opened in 1966 and Fremont Bridge opened in 1973.

 Portland Building was built in 1982 and the KOIN Center was built in 1984.
 Then, in 1990 the Oregon Convention Center opened.
-The Oregon Museum of Science and Industry moved to its present site in 1992 and Rose Garden Arena opened in 1996.
+The Oregon Museum of Science and Industry moved to its present site in 1992.
 Mark O. Hatfield Courthouse was built in 1997.
 Lan Su Chinese Garden opened in 2000.

 21st Century Portland

 At the turn of the 21st century Pearl District, formerly an industrial district was redeveloped and is now known for art galleries, shops and restaurants.
-Today Portland is a rapildy growing story.
-Today Portland has a population of 632,000.
+Today Portland is a rapidly growing story.
+In 2017 the population of Portland was 647,000.

 A timeline of Portland